yairEO/validator/README.md

 ### Explaining the DOM
 First, obviously, there is a Form element with the novalidate attribute to make sure to disable the native HTML5 validations (which currently suck). proceeding it there is a Fieldset element which is not a must, but acts as a “binding” box for a group of fields that are under the same “category”.
 For bigger forms there are many times field groups that are visually separated from each other for example.
-Now, we treat every form field element the user interacts with, whatsoever, as an “item”, and therefor these “items” will be wraped with `<div class='item'>`.
+Now, we treat every form field element the user interacts with, whatsoever, as an “field”, and therefor these “fields” will be wraped with `<div class='field'>`.
 This isolation gives great powers.
-Next, inside an item, there will typically be an input or select or something of the sort, so they are put inside a `<label>` element, to get rid of the (annoying) for attribute, on the label (which also require us to give an ID to the form field element), and now when a user clicks on the label, the field will get focused. great.
+Next, inside an field, there will typically be an input or select or something of the sort, so they are put inside a `<label>` element, to get rid of the (annoying) for attribute, on the label (which also require us to give an ID to the form field element), and now when a user clicks on the label, the field will get focused. great.
 Going back to the label’s text itself, we wrap it with a `<span>` to have control over it’s style.

 The whole approach here is to define each form field (input, select, whatever) as much as possible with HTML5 attributes and also with custom attributes.